Redirect Map Bloated to Thousands of Lines, Slowing Builds

 Easy to misdiagnose as

 • “Builds are slow because of MDX.”
-Often the redirect map parse is the actual hot path; profile before you blame content.
+Often the redirect-map parse is the actual hot path; profile before you blame content.

-• “Edge function memory ceiling needs upgrade.”
+• “Edge function memory ceiling needs an upgrade.”
 If the function loads _redirects into memory on cold start, shrinking the file is cheaper than upsizing the runtime.

 Prevention